osamashehta/osamashehta/README.md

 # Hi there, I'm Osama Shehta! 👋
-**Frontend Developer | Building seamless web experiences with React, Tailwind, and more!**
+**Frontend Developer | Building seamless web experiences with React, Next, and more!**

 ### 🚀 About Me